-It’s been a while since my first post, but I’ve been busy following a 3-month culinary translation course (keep an eye out for a post on it).
-Although one of my new year resolutions is to lose weight, I’ve started 2020 with a sweet tooth, making quince paste for the first time in my life.
-My organic food provider sell them and I had been wanting to give it a try.
+It’s been a while since my first post, but I’ve been busy with a 3-month culinary translation course.
+While one of my new year resolutions is loosing weight (how original...), I started 2020 with a sweet tooth, making quince paste for the first time in my life.
+My organic food providers sell them and I had been wanting to give it a try.
 Did you know the Spanish expression “dulce y queso sabe a beso” [sweet and cheese tastes like a kiss]?
-Maybe that explains it all.
+That explains it all.

-I was brought up with quince paste but had no idea until recently what the fruit looked like.
-Don’t miss Nigel Slater’s description (ref. at the end).
-Nor did I know that it was related to pears and apples and the quince tree originated from South East Asia.
-Not interested in the translation discussion?
-Skip to the cooking!
+There would always be a tub of quince paste at home, but I had no idea what the fruit looked like (do not miss Nigel Slater’s description, ref. at the end), nor did I know that it was related to pears and apples and the quince tree came from Asia.
+Not interested in the translation?
+Skip to the cooking.

-I will discuss the translation of the recipe name, descriptions and measures, in that order.
+I will cover the translation of the recipe name, descriptions and measures.

 Translating from Spanish into English, I would have three options: use dulce de membrillo to maintain the cultural colour; add a description such as quince paste or use the description alone.
 The type of audience and publication; the author’s personal style and the publisher’s marketing strategy would influence my final decision.

 This is how the cookbook author, Aran Goyoaga, describes the fragrance of quince fruit, though I am pretty sure that each person will use a different referent.
 For example, Daring Gourmet talks of wild English roses and Alex Kingston (BBC Food) of a fragrance unlike any other.
 Here, I would maintain the author’s description; the delicate aromas of pineapple and chamomile are quite international as pineapples are exported worldwide and chamomile is a well-known digestive infusion, though way more common in Spain than in the UK, to give an example.